RUG-MAKING SUPPLIES - DRYAD HANDICRAFTS

 In 1918, Peach set up Dryad Handicrafts, to supply the growing demand for cane and other craft materials for use in occupational therapy and in schools.
 Harry also believed in teaching children, as well as adults, how to craft and design so that they would appreciate and demand quality later in life (unlike the disposable mass-production philosophy of today).
 He was committed to the teaching of craft in schools, and Dryad went on produced numerous leaflets that could be used in the classroom or home.
 Crafting at home was thrifty and practical, but could be beautiful and high quality at the same time.

 Dryad Handicrafts published a 12 page leaflet called "Rug Making on Canvas" in 1927.
+This early copy has colour print on rough, cheap paper.

 By the time of his death in 1936, Dryad Handicrafts had grown into the largest supplier of craft materials and the largest publisher of craft publications in the world.
 The Dryad name was still well known for cane furniture and cane baskets.
 After Harry's death, Dryad was run by George Hackett, with Peach’s eldest son Geoffrey, while a younger son, Roger, took over Dryad Metal Works.